Deepanshu0810/pdf-chatbot/README.md

 # pdf-chatbot
-This fine-tuned LLM model to interact with suer selected pdfs.
+This is a fine-tuned LLM model to interact with user selected pdfs.
 This project demonstrates the use of model quantization(low precision models)